mshroyer/coursepointer/docs/point_types.md

 `course_point` enum in the Types tab.
 But the real question is how these behave in practice on devices.

+This document's purpose is to identify:

+1. What subset of course point types is safe to use across devices.
+2. How to map exported waypoints from popular apps like Ride with GPS and Gaia GPS to that subset.

 ## On Garmin devices

 Here's how different course points appear in "Up Ahead" on a Fenix 7 with